nitetrain8/scripts/tools/patcher/readme.txt

             - File beginning with "old_[type]"       -- old default settings file
             - File beginning with "user_[type]"      -- user's settings file
             - File ending with ".patch"              -- patch file

+        Some test types, such as recipes, have additional filename patterns and conventions used to distinguish different types of test or add additional behavior.
+The best way to understand these additional conventions is to study the source code for the test script corresponding to each type.

     Instructions:
     1. Navigate to unittests/data_files